No results were found...

 The hardest thing to do when putting your first survey together is to keep it focused on one thing.
 You have so many questions to ask, but the reality is that your respondents are only willing to give you a tiny bit of their time.

 People are busy.
-Respect their time and they’ll be more willing to work with you.
+Respect their time and they’ll be more willing to work with you and complete the surveys you send them.

 Instead of listing a bunch of questions, identify different categories and create separate surveys for each one.
 For example, if you are conducting a customer satisfaction survey, you don’t need to ask detailed questions about your products.
 Save those questions for a product feedback survey.